Compatible Coils for Use with HotSpark® Ignition

 0 221 119 020 (Bosch Black coil) (VW 022 905 115C)

 0 221 119 027 (Bosch Blue coil) (VW 043 905 115C)

 9 220 081 054 (Brazil)

 9 220 081 083 (00 012) (Bosch Blue coil)

 0 439 051 15C (00012) (Bosch Silver Coil)

 The Bosch coils above should have a primary winding with 3.0 to 3.3 Ω resistance.
 Bosch coils are made in a number of countries, with varying amounts of primary and secondary resistance.
 It's best to check the coil's primary resistance with an Ohmmeter (a digital multi meter in the 200 Ω mode).
-Install a 1.4 Ω or so external ballast resistor (HS14BR) between the ignition switch (+12-Volt power source) and the coil's + terminal, if the coil's primary resistance is questionable or borderline.
+Install a 1.4 Ω or so external ballast resistor (HS14BR) between the coil's + terminal and the red HotSpark ignition module's red wire, if the coil's primary resistance is questionable or borderline.